restimel/selectic/doc/list.md

 [Back to documentation index](main.md)

-`options` is a props that builds the list of options.
+`options` is a props from which it build the list of options.
 It should be an array. content of this array can be either `string` either an `object` which define the option property.

 ## strings[]

-In such case id and text displayed will be the same.
-Their id/text will be the array values.
+In such case id and text displayed will be the same and are the strings which composed the array.

 ```javascript
 const items = ['item1', 'second Item'];